Armchair-Heavy-Industries/Xol-Toolhead/docs/README.md

       * M2 Screws (except for X endstop)
     * Extruder mount front 2 SHCS now 16mm (previously 20mm)
   * Carriage
-    * All versions now attache to MGN rail with M3x8 SHCS (MGN12 previously required M3x6 BHCS)
+    * All versions now attach to MGN rail with M3x8 SHCS (MGN12 previously required M3x6 BHCS)
     * Archetype belt clips require 4mm OD, 0.45mm wall width tube
-      * 2x 22.5mm lenghts
+      * 2x 22.5mm lengths
       * 'Has been tested with 4/3mm PTFE tube and seems OK but harder to install'
     * Belt pins are now all M3x30 for all carriage/belt combinations
       * Cut down screws now OK due to the metal tube protecting the belts
     * Added:
-      * Large M3 washers and 2x M3x8 SHCS for MGN Carriage clamps (not optional, required for carriage strenght)
+      * Large M3 washers and 2x M3x8 SHCS for MGN Carriage clamps (not optional, required for carriage strength)
 * Tool Requirement
   * Tightening the M3 SHCS of the toolhead "feet" to the carriage requires a M2.5 ball head hex driver. `This is due to the requirement to tighten these screws from a slight angle.`